ARAVINDs2002/python_automations/certificate_generator/README.md

 ## Installation

-#### just copy and paste the folder after downloading the whole project as a zip file and if its a pull request do as needed(just download the complete project thats easy..)
+#### Just copy and paste the folder after downloading the whole project as a zip file.
+If it's a pull request, do as needed (just download the complete project; that's easy).

 ## How to Run?

-#### installing the requirements is a must download it first then you can just run the app.py file and get on to the local host production server .Yes its a python flask app since the command link v erson wil llook little grumpy i thought of changing it to flask as a back end .Also make sure that the excel sheet consist of 2 columns the Name and Rank.please use this accordingly and make changes to your self.If you want to use another template feel free to use canva .
+#### Installing the requirements is a must.
+Download it first, then you can just run the `app.py` file and get on to the local host production server.
+Yes, it's a Python Flask app since the command line version will look a little grumpy; I thought of changing it to Flask as a backend.
+Also, make sure that the Excel sheet consists of 2 columns: the Name and Rank.
+Please use this accordingly and make changes as needed.
+If you want to use another template, feel free to use Canva.

-### Thankyou have a nice day!!
+### Thank you, have a nice day!!